tynardone/mastering-shiny/README.md

 # Mastering Shiny

-For working through the Mastering Shiny online book
+For working through the <a href="https://mastering-shiny.org/index.html">Mastering Shiny</a> online book